denten-books/plain-text/proposal.md

 treatment of a more contemporary conversation on "surface" and "depth" of meaning reveals form as a mediating concept between thought and matter.
-A case study in extreme surface reading, in the bowls of a photocopier, opens the way to the distinction between print, where matter, form, and content are literally fused, and screen, where the three layers come apart, providing only the illusion of flattened textuality.
+A case study in extreme surface reading, in the bowls of a photocopier, opens the way to the distinction between print (where matter, form, and content are literally fused) and screen (where the three layers come apart, providing only the illusion of flattened textuality).

 #### Chapter 2: Literature Down to the Pixel